 4. On the main_template, click the plus button to the right of the Select page command.
 Add a Loop command from the "Advanced" menu.

-5. Input "for each stock in stocks".
+5. Input "stock" instead of item and choose your list from the List dropdown: "stocks".
 This will cause ParseHub to perform the subsequent commands for each of the 25 stock tickers in the stocks list of the Starting Values.

-6. Click the plus button to the right of the new Loop command.
+7. Click the plus button to the right of the Begin New Entry command.
 Add a Go to Template command from the "Advanced" menu.

 7. Input the following expression into the Go to URL box in the pop-up that appears: